wireflo/sparq-deep-learn/README.md

 It allows users to view and interact with mind maps, and download the mind map data as a markdown file.

-The mind map data is generated using local models from [Ollama](https://ollama.com/) and leveraging [AI SDK](https://sdk.vercel.ai/docs/introduction).
+The mind map data is generated using either local models from [Ollama](https://ollama.com/) or external models like [OpenAI](https://openai.com/) and leveraging [AI SDK](https://sdk.vercel.ai/docs/introduction).

 ## Features